Verde Margarita Cocktail

 Apparently, it has been the craze for over a year now.
 However, I was introduced to it in San Miguel de Allende, Mexico a couple of weeks ago.

 I was impressed by how refreshing and flavorful my margarita was.
-It was smoky and distinct in flavor.
+It was smokey and distinct in flavor.
 Immediately it hit me that the flavor profile was a poblano pepper!
 What?
-A poblano pepper is sweet, smoky and chile of choice when making chiles rellenos.
+A poblano pepper is sweet, smokey and chile of choice when making chiles rellenos.

 Now it’s in my margarita?
 Si senor!

 While dining, we asked the server to bring us each a shot.
 This smoky liqueur has all the delicious qualities of a poblano pepper, but I’m not going to lie, drinking it as a shot was awful.

 It is an acquired taste to say the least.
 To each his own, but I personally feel that it is intended to be mixed with other ingredients.

 Are you interested in trying Ancho Reyes Verde at home?
 Here’s a fun, easy Verde Margarita recipe I think you’ll love!
 No fancy equipment required.